If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 If you have a blog, don’t worry about creating unique content for LinkedIn to avoid duplicate content.
 Instead, take the articles from your blog and repurpose them to appear like new content on LinkedIn.
 Here are a few ways to transform your content:

-- Add/remove a few hundred words from the length of the article.
+- Add or take away your content.
+You can also try to add/remove a few hundred words from the length of the article.

 Any combination of these actions will alter your content enough to appear original to readers who aren’t fanatics.